STORY Shimo-kitazawa Shopping Guide Explore alternative fashion and bohemian culture in Shimokitazawa

-Compared to nearby Shibuya and Harajuku , Shimokitazawa is a laid-back sub-culture hub where Japanese youth come to peruse used clothing, record shops and quirky mom-and-pop stores.
+Compared to nearby Shibuya and Harajuku , Shimo-kitazawa is a laid-back sub-culture hub where Japanese youth come to peruse used clothing, record shops and unique and cozy mom-and-pop stores.
 Bohemian in nature, you'll often find bowl-cut kids packing guitars mingling with fashionistas clad in original attire right outside the station.

-A couple of minutes walk from the station's north exit, Shimokitazawa's quieter shopping street is lined with small used clothing shops, cute cafes and mom-and-pop stores of all kinds.
+A couple of minutes walk from the station's east exit, Shimo-kitazawa's quieter shopping street is lined with small used clothing shops, cute cafes and various small businesses.

 New York Joe Exchange

-Perhaps the area's most iconic used clothing store, New York Joe Exchange is located on Ichibangai and usually has a throng of fashionistas lined up outside, waiting to sell their unneeded clothing.
-With all prices under 10,000 yen and a steady influx of sellers, their stock changes constantly, but remains well-curated thanks to the young, fashionable staff.
+One well-known vintage clothing store in the area is New York Joe Exchange, located on Ichibangai.
+The shop is often crowded with fashionistas in the evening, waiting to sell their unneeded clothing.
+With all prices under 10,000 yen and a steady influx of sellers, the store's stock changes constantly but remains well-curated thanks to the young, fashionable staff.
 As the name implies, you can even exchange your old clothes for store credit if you have the time and threads.